hmrc/fraud-prevention/README.md

 ```

 If you use the `AntiFraudHeadersValidatorActionFilter`, your controller would look simpler.
-There are two possible implementations we suggest.
+We suggest two alternative implementations.

-By creating the Play `ActionFilter` from the required header names:
+1. By creating the Play `ActionFilter` from the required header names:
 ``` scala

 import uk.gov.hmrc.fraudprevention.AntiFraudHeadersValidator